 "Not only should you be seen at the time of an injury, but you may need long-term follow-up care to prevent late stage permanent vision loss," Dr. Iwach added.

 If you do sustain an eye injury from a champagne cork, seek immediate medical attention from an ophthalmologist – a physician that specializes in medical and surgical eye care.

 Champagne bubbles are filled with gas that expands when warm.
-To preserve your eyesight and prevent the bottle from opening unexpectedly, always chill your Champagne in the fridge or on ice to about 45 degrees.
+To preserve your eyesight and prevent the bottle from opening unexpectedly, always chill your Champagne in the fridge or on ice.

-Don't shake, rattle or point the bottle towards anyone.
+Don't shake or point the bottle towards anyone

 Toast and clink carefully to avoid breaking the Champagne glasses.